-All international aircraft arriving in Australian territory must land at a landing place that has been determined a first point of entry (FPOE) under section 223 of the Biosecurity Act 2015, unless permission has been granted by the department to land at a non-first point of entry (under subsection 239(2) of the Act).
+All international aircraft arriving in Australian territory must land at a landing place that has been determined a first point of entry (FPOE) under section 223 of the Biosecurity Act 2015, unless we grant permission to land at a non-first point of entry (under subsection 239(2) of the Act).

 This ensures that aircraft enter Australia at a location that has appropriate facilities and personnel to manage the biosecurity risks to an acceptable level.

 Every international aircraft is legally required to provide a pre-arrival report (s193 of the Act).
 For further information about meeting these requirements, refer to the Guidelines for Airlines and Aircraft Operators arriving in Australia.

 FPOE for aircraft

 Australia and its territories have a number of first point of entry (FPOE) landing places.
-The map below provides some details of all of the department’s FPOE airports and landing places for aircraft.
+The map below provides some details of all of the FPOE airports and landing places for aircraft.

-Aircraft operators must contact the department if planning to land or unload goods at certain FPOE airports, as detailed on the airport list of locations, to ensure that biosecurity services can be appropriately provided.
+Aircraft operators must contact us if planning to land or unload goods at certain FPOE airports, as detailed on the airport list of locations, to ensure that biosecurity services can be appropriately provided.

 - Additional permission may also be required to land at some locations from the Australian Government’s National Passenger Processing Committee (NPPC).